-AGENCY STRATEGIC ALIGNMENT PERFORMANCE FRAMEWORKS FUNDING ALLOCATION UNESCAP- United Nations Economic and Social Commission for Asia and the Pacific YES SDG 17 The Strategic Framework 2018-2019, which is still under discussion, includes reference to environmental sustainability.
-N/A UNESCO- United Nations Educational, Scientific and Technical Organisation YES SDGs 13, 14.3 Indicator framework based on Agenda 2030 and internal indicators developed by the UNESCO Institute for Statistics.
-N/A UN-Habitat In progress UN-Habitat developed specific work programmes for the current biennium, but the agency is striving to make adjustments in order to reflect new mandates and conditions - including financial constraints.
-UNHCR - United Nations High Comissioner for Refugees In progress Framework for Assessing, Monitoring and Evaluating the Environment in refugee-related operations, or FRAME.
-UNHCR has expanded its work on climate change (SDG 13), which has implications for increased funding.
-However, all work on climate change is currently funded by additional (not core) funding of UNHCR, through external donors.
-UNICEF - United Nations Children's Fund YES SDGs 6, 7, 13 No revisions are made to the results framework.
+AGENCY STRATEGIC ALIGNMENT PERFORMANCE FRAMEWORKS FUNDING ALLOCATION UNICEF - United Nations Children's Fund YES SDGs 6, 7, 13 No revisions are made to the results framework.
 In 2016, two P4 positions related to environment have been created in the headquarters, and two regional level P5 positions are being created.
 These are all related to programmes.
 Activity budget has also been increased.
-UNODC - United Nations Office on Drugs and Crime YES SDG 15.7 UNODC's Global Programme has mobilized and continues to mobilize funds from donors to implement project activities.
-UNOPS - United Nations Office for Project Services YES SDGs 13, 17 Reports on sustainability according to the Global Reporting linnitiative approach.
+UNODC - United Nations Office on Drugs and Crime YES SDG 15.7 Integrated wildlife, forest and fisheries crime in its biannual strategic frameworks, mainstreamed wildlife, forest and fisheries crime into the work of the Division for Operations.
+UNODC's Global Programme has mobilized and continues to mobilize funds from various donors to implement impact-driven actions targeting law enforcement, prosecutorial, judicial capacity building, legislative review, forensic capacity, corruption and money laundering in over 35 countries across the globe.
+UNOPS - United Nations Office for Project Services YES SDGs 13, 17 Reports on sustainability according to the Global Reporting Initiative approach.
 In terms of environmental sustainability in operations, significant budget is being mobilized to support this across the organization.
-UNU - United Nations University ViE SCYCLE NO UNU-IAS organised a two-day workshop in May 2016 (at UNU-EHS in Bonn) that brought together 21 researchers from across the global UNU system to discuss how to maximise the value and impact of UNU's work on the SDGs.
-N/A The World Bank YES SDGs 13, 17 SDGs and climate objectives together in an integrated way - in its development and growth strategy.
-The World Bank Systematic Country Diagnostics pays Country Policy & Institutional Assessment requires assessment of: policy of social inclusion and equity, public sector management including related to environmental policies.
-This is similarly applied through International Bank for
+UNU - United Nations University VIE SCYCLE NO UNU-IAS organised a two-day workshop in May 2016 (at UNU-EHS in Bonn) that brought together 21 researchers from across the global UNU system to discuss how to maximise the value and impact of UNU's work on the SDGs.
+N/A The World Bank YES SDGs 13, 17 World Bank action plan for climate change recognizes the need to manage SDGs and climate objectives together in an integrated way - in its development and growth strategy.
+The World Bank Systematic Country Diagnostics pays particular attention to data relevant for monitoring development goals related to the World Bank and the SDGs.
+International Development Association Country Policy & Institutional Assessment requires assessment of: policy of social inclusion and equity, public sector management including related to environmental policies.
+This is similarly applied through International Bank for Reconstruction and Development assessments.
+In addition, the World Bank Group is leveraging private sector, domestic, and foreign resources for investment in programs, projects, and various mechanisms that reduce risks and operational cost for the private sector.
+Internally, a Vice President has been designated Senior Vice President for the 2030 Development Agenda.
+All sustainability related topics have been consolidated under 1 Sustainable Development Agenda The World Bank also committed to 28% of climate co-benefits in the World Bank Group financing.
+WFP - World Food Programme YES SDGs 2.4, 2.5, 6.4, 12.1, 12.3, 12.5, 14.4, 14.6, 14.7, 15.3, 15.6 WFP's corporate results framework in full alignment with 2030 Agenda.
+WFP anticipates that additional investments will be needed to adequately mainstream environmental screening and Environment Management Systems rollout.
+At the same time, many resource efficiency activities and programmatic interventions are expected to yield financial savings as well as reduce environmental risks/optimize outcomes.
+WHO - World Health Organisation YES SDGs 3.9, 6.1, 11.6, 13.1, 17 Health and Environment Linkages Initiative N/A